 Overview of Emotional Intelligence Example

 Intelligence is generally confined to a general quality without considering the possible varieties it can possess.
-There can be every sort of intelligence like linguistic intelligence, mechanical intelligence, mathematical intelligence, commercial intelligence, specifically adhering to those set of values.
+There can be every sort of intelligence like linguistic intelligence, mechanical intelligence, mathematical intelligence, commercial intelligence, specifically adhering to those sets of values.
 Hence, to build better relationships with ourselves and others, we require working on our emotional intelligence.
-In this topic, we are going to learn about Emotional Intelligence Example.
+In this topic, we are going to learn about Emotional Intelligence examples.

 Emotional Intelligence Example can be defined as one’s ability to understand and control their emotions as well as of the ones around them.
 Being emotional is a different thing, but understanding the emotions well enough so that you have the upper hand to control them, is what defines how emotionally intelligent you are.
 It is not an inborn talent but can be developed with education.
 It can help us understand why some people who might be very successful in their career face problems in personal relationships, why some leaders are not efficiently able to lead a team, why some people might go through depression and not know how to deal with their emotions and many more such cases.